 This further expansion was completed in 2007 and includes an additional 1400 metres stockpile Pad D, a further extension on the existing Pad C by 200 metres, fourth stacking stream and a fifth stacker.
 PWCS will have a total shiploading capacity - 102 mtpa.

-Further expansion at the Kooragang Coal Terminal included the introduction of an additional Reclaimer (total of 4) and an additional Stacker (total of 6), the upgrade of two of the three dump stations and two stacking streams resulting in PWCS now having a combined total throughput capacity of 113 Mtpa.
+Further expansion at the Kooragang Coal Terminal (known as Project 3Exp) included the introduction of an additional Reclaimer (total of 4) and an additional Stacker (total of 6), the upgrade of two of the three dump stations and two stacking streams resulting in PWCS now having a combined total throughput capacity of 113 Mtpa.

 Kooragang Stacker during construction in 2008.